 Sensational Sunday completely passed us by in a blur of forks and rakes.
 For the fifth and last time this year, I opened the back door to the smell of half dried hay this week.
 A wonderful scent to be savoured, flavoured, before the dew lifts and manual fluffing or turning begins.
 Heard of Seedlip?
 Click here for more.
-As a nearly full time teetotaller I wonder what a distillate of a Welsh hay field would taste like?
+As a nearly full-time teetotaller, I wonder what a distillate of a Welsh hay field would taste like?
 Could you capture this essence of summer in a glass?
 And enjoy it?

-So whilst most of the country would have been glued to their devices following the triumphs of Murray, Rode, Whtitlock and Dempsey in Rio, we struggled under windless gloom, trying to undo the damage of an unexpected 4 mm of rain on the final tranch of cut grass.
-(By the way, how strange that the exploits of Team Great Britain, currently still second in the Olympic medal tables are celebrated without a thought, whilst the concept of our unusual union of four nations ever again managing to survive and thrive in a post Brexit world, still seems to preoccupy much of the nation’s media).
+So whilst most of the country would have been glued to their devices following the triumphs of Murray, Rode, Whtitlock and Dempsey in Rio, we struggled under windless gloom, trying to undo the damage of an unexpected 4 mm of rain on the final tranche of cut grass.
+(By the way, how strange that the exploits of Team Great Britain, currently still second in the Olympic medal tables, are celebrated without a thought, whilst the concept of our unusual union of four nations ever again managing to survive and thrive in a post Brexit world, still seems to preoccupy much of the nation’s media).

-The dressed crab and sewin bought in the St. David’s butchers made the perfect anniversary meal, but we were forced to retreat indoors after a crab salad starter, when swarming ants descended, on the table, seeming to prefer light surfaces.
+The dressed crab and sewin bought in the St. David’s butchers made the perfect anniversary meal, but we were forced to retreat indoors after this crab salad starter, when swarming ants descended, on the table, seeming to prefer light surfaces.
 Why?I don’t think these were the yellow meadow ants I’ve written about before, but their darker cousins.
-Usually timed for the end of July, their late taking to the skies again reflects the strangeness of much of this summer here – Warmish.
+Usually timed for the end of July, they’re late taking to the skies again, reflects the strangeness of much of this summer here – Warmish.
 Cloudy.
 But Dry.
 An unusual combination.

 Knowing that lizards are great creatures of habit makes it easy to point them out to visitors – as happened last week when we were really fortunate that a group of naturalists visited Gelli Uchaf to “bioblitz” the property.
 Organised by Kate Smith, from the West Wales Biodiversity Information Centre (WWBIC – click here for more), and including Richard Pryce, the county’s plant recorder, and Dave Bannister the county’s butterfly recorder, the brief was to survey the property’s 11 acres and record any species of plants and animals found.
 Fortunately we had a dry and part sunny day, and it was a most enjoyable occasion, during which a number of interesting finds were made.
-Richard has a well honed, thorough approach including clip boards, GPS to record with accuracy any finds made, and an aerial photo of the location to work from.
+Richard has a well honed, thorough, approach including clip boards, GPS to record with accuracy any finds made, and an aerial photo of the location to work from.
 Lunch was taken, by some, on the hoof in the fields, but there was enough time for tea and cake on the terrace – and to see the basking young lizard.

 Richard’s knowledge is immense and working as a team with his wife Kath, it was amazing what they found, much of which I’d never noticed before.
-In the end he produced 24 pages of notes, which will in due course be typed up, so perhaps more detail in the future…
+In the end he produced 24 pages of notes, which will in due course be typed up, so perhaps more detail in the future.

-A significant highlight was Richard fishing out on the end of Colin’s walking stick, a glutinous mass of what I would have assumed was just algal gloop, from one of our meadow’s ponds and declaring that it was quite an unusual insectivorous plant called Lesser Bladderwort, Utricularia minor.
-Apparently there are only 3 (post 2000) records of this in Carmarthenshire, so it’s nice to see that it’s colonised a pond which we had dug out about 15 years ago, presumably brought in by an itinerant bird or mammal.
+A significant highlight was Richard fishing out on the end of Colin’s walking stick, a glutinous mass of what I would have assumed was just algal gloop, from one of our meadow’s ponds and declaring that it was quite an unusual insectivorous plant called Lesser bladderwort, Utricularia minor.
+Apparently there are only 3 (post 2000) records of this plant in Carmarthenshire, so it’s nice to see that it’s colonised a pond which we had dug out about 15 years ago, presumably brought in by an itinerant bird or mammal.

 A little bit of research reveals that these are highly adapted plants which use the small ‘bladders’ formed along the stems as traps for catching water invertebrates, which are then digested as a supplementary nutrient source for the plant.

-Apparently once the unfortunate invertebrate touches the trip hairs at the mouth of the bladder, (visible on the last photo of the plant), the pent up energy in the flexed bladder wall is released, the wall bends outwards 100 times faster than a shutting Venus Fly trap, and consequently sucks water, and the prey, into the now enlarging bladder.
-(Cleaned up and free of the attached algae, the bladders become a bit more obvious when viewed from above)…This process of bladder filling creates turbulence which prevents the animal from making a speedy exit.
-Meanwhile the plant produces a special mucillage type plug at the bladder’s entrance, sealing any route out.An individual trap can be re used many times over, and at the end of the year has a role in sinking the floating plant to the base of the pond to escape winter freeze ups.
-It does flower as well, so next year, I shall be on the look out for these small yellow structures.
+Apparently once the unfortunate invertebrate touches the trip hairs at the mouth of the bladder, visible on my last photo of the plant, the pent up energy in the flexed bladder wall is released, the wall bends outwards, 100 times faster than a shutting Venus flytrap, and consequently sucks water, and the prey, into the now enlarging bladder.
+Cleaned up and free of the attached algae, the bladders become a bit more obvious when viewed from above.This process of bladder filling creates turbulence, which prevents the animal from making a speedy exit.
+Meanwhile, the plant produces a special mucilage-based plug at the bladder’s entrance, sealing off any route of escape.An individual trap can be re used many times over, and at the end of the year has a role in sinking the floating plant to the base of the pond to escape winter freeze ups.
+It does flower as well, so next year, I shall be on the look-out for these small yellow structures.